brag4918/image-stitcher/README.md

 stitch can compose up to 99 images into one final image.
 For stitch to know how to order your images, you must use the naming scheme of "number"_"name of your image".jpg/png.

 stitch will read in the images and write them to your final image from left to right, top to bottom.
 In the config file, you should specify how many columns you want in your final image.
 An example of this would be if you have six images total (they should be named prefixed with 1\_, 2\_, 3\_...6\_) and you want two columns.
-The solution would be to set the option columns to 2 (i.e. `columns: 2`).
+The solution would be to set the option columns to 2 (e.g. `columns: 2`).
 This will give you two columns and three rows.

 Example: